eos/eos/doc/installation.rst

 You can now use the ``pip3`` command to install the remaining packages from the \package{PyPi} package index.

 .. note::
-    Due to problems with the Python 3 installation provided by Mac OS X, we strongly recommend to use instead the ``pip3`` programm provided by Homebrew, which should be available as ``/usr/local/bin/pip3``.
+    Due to problems with the Python 3 installation provided by macOS, we strongly recommend using instead the ``pip3`` program provided by Homebrew, which should be available as ``/usr/local/bin/pip3``.

 To install the remaining packages, run the following command in a shell